GET HARD RESULTS. Start here

 • Venous leak test

-One thing that might help your healthcare provider figure out what’s going on is blood work.
-They may order various blood tests or a sample of your blood to check for low testosterone levels and other hormone deficiencies, thyroid function, cardiovascular health issues, diabetes, liver and kidney function and other factors that could contribute to erectile dysfunction.
+Your healthcare provider may do some blood work to figure out what’s going on with you and your health.
+They may order various blood tests to check for low testosterone levels and other hormone deficiencies, thyroid function, cardiovascular health issues, diabetes, liver and kidney function and other factors that could contribute to erectile dysfunction.

-The two most common types of blood tests include a complete blood count test (CBC test), which tests the levels of all types of blood cells in your body.
-The other is a blood sugar test, which measures the amount of glucose in your blood.
+The two most common types of blood tests are a complete blood count test (CBC test), which tests the levels of all types of blood cells in your body, and a blood sugar test, which measures the amount of glucose in your blood.

 These tests also look for factors like out-of-whack glucose levels or UTIs (urinary tract infections) that can contribute to erectile dysfunction.